 A member of the board of directors of the District or the spouse of a member of the board of directors of the District may not be a registered volunteer for the District unless a majority of the disinterested members of the Board of Directors approves a resolution for the board member or board member's spouse to be a registered volunteer.
-The resolution approving the board member or board member's spouse to be a registered volunteer during the board member or board member's spouse to be a registered volunteer.
+The resolution approving the board member or board member's spouse to be a registered volunteer shall be effective for only one (1) school year.